sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

 Actions can be executed in a few ways:

-* Through the buttons on the GUI.
+* Through the buttons on the UI.
 * Using a robot's :py:meth:`pyrobosim.core.robot.Robot.execute_action` method.
 * (If using ROS), sending a goal to the ``/execute_action`` ROS action server.